Jump to section

 With coconut oil, your dog (and even you) can reap the many benefits of this saturated and healthy fat.
 Whatever ailments your dog has may dramatically improve with the regular, consistent use of this superfood.
 Be sure to communicate with your veterinarian how much of this natural substance you are giving to your dog and take any advice from your medical professional in terms of dosage and other recommendations.

-Coconut Oil for Allergies Questions and Advice from Veterinary Professionals
+Coconut Oil for Allergies Average Cost

 how much coconut ois should be given daily to an 18 pound Miniature Austrailian Shepherd? hank you.
 I use fractionated coconut oil with frankencense on my face and hands and I have to constantly push them away from licking me.
 They love it.
 Id like to try it for my little guy who has a broken leg joint.